Aviahelm/Wyrda/content/Players/Rona.md

 Not wanting to part with her newfound companions, Rona followed them to [[Mere]], a city drowning in shadows and secrets.
 Mere took something from her.
 It twisted her thoughts through the curse of an object she accepted willingly for the sake of a city not her own.
 But it also gave her something she never expected: the **need** to rely on others.

-She grew close to [[Sariel]], mysterious and guarded.
+She grew close to [[Florien]], mysterious and guarded.
 He listened more than he spoke, and for the first time in her life, Rona allowed herself to want someone to carry her, if only for a moment.

 She admired [[Tarvo]], wild and strange, with a soul more open than anyone she had ever met.
 His strength came not from pain, but from love.
 She saw it, and it changed her.